 By combining two different phases it is possible to achieve far better properties than would otherwise be achieved in a purely austenitic or ferritic stainless steel.
-Although there are compromises too, the overall gain in strength, corrosion resistance and cost-effectiveness make duplex stainless steels incredibly interesting to product designers and purchasing managers.
+Although there are compromises too, the overall gain in strength, corrosion resistance and cost-effectiveness make duplex stainless steel incredibly interesting to product designers and purchasing managers.

 Austenitic stainless steels generally have good corrosion resistance, good impact toughness and are considered straightforward to fabricate and weld.
 More highly alloyed austenitic stainless steels are available, such as XM-19 and 254SMO, with improved corrosion resistance due to their added chromium and molybdenum.
 However, in order to retain the required austenitic microstructure, it is necessary to increase the nickel content too, which helps to raise their cost.